EENI Global Business School

 Languages: Masters, Doctorate, International Business, English + Study Master Doctorate in International Business in Spanish Italia Study Doctorate in International Business in French Italie Masters Foreign Trade in Portuguese Italia.

-1. Credits of the Subject “Doing Business in Italy”: 2 ECTS
+1. Credits of the Subject “Business, Trade and Transport in Italy”: 2 ECTS

 Foreign Trade and Business in the EU Countries